MENU AND SOCIAL ICONS HERE.

 Eric Plage graduated from Eckerd College in 2007 with a Bachelor of Arts degree in Environmental Science and a minor in Geology.
-Here at Tampa Bay Watch, he facilitates our Oyster Dome Program.
+Here at Tampa Bay Watch, he facilitates our oyster reef ball Program.
 He also facilitates the Oyster Bar programs presently taking place at Honeymoon Island and MacDill Airforce Base.
 He has a passion for the outdoors and can be found most weekends fishing, birding, kayaking, or boating around the Tampa Bay area.

-Rachel Zafar joined the Tampa Bay Watch team in 2015 as the Administrative Assistant.
+Rachel Zafar joined the Tampa Bay Watch team in 2015.
 Interested in marine life conservation and new to the area from New Jersey, Rachel discovered Tampa Bay Watch while researching volunteer opportunities nearby.
 She earned a B.A. in International Relations from the University of Delaware, and she worked in project management in the logistics industry prior to moving to Florida.
-In her free time, Rachel loves traveling, gardening, and spending time at the beach.
+During her time at Tampa Bay Watch, she has supported the development team and now currently serves on the administrative and accounting side of the organization.
+In her free time, Rachel loves traveling, gardening, skiing, and spending time at the beach with her family.

 Jon Ziegler, Bay View Community Room Coordinator